 B. Oversight of the Safety Program

-C. Responsibilities of the Director of Environmental Health and Safety
+C. Responsibilities of the Director of Environmental Health, Safety & Sustainability

-The Director of Environmental Health and Safety in the Office of Environmental Health and Safety maintains the Safety Handbook, identifies requirements for new or revised policies and procedures, and works with ad hoc faculty committees and the Science Advisory Board in developing or revising policies and procedures.
+The Director of Environmental Health, Safety & Sustainability maintains the Safety Handbook, identifies requirements for new or revised policies and procedures, and works with ad hoc faculty committees and the Science Advisory Board in developing or revising policies and procedures.
 The Director serves as the Chemical Hygiene Officer as defined by the OSHA laboratory standard, and oversees the activities of the consulting Radiation Safety Officer.
 As Chemical Hygiene Officer, the Director: determines which activities are encompassed by the OSHA definition of “laboratory use of hazardous chemicals”; conducts periodic laboratory compliance reviews; conducts exposure monitoring; provides chemical safety training for all laboratory employees (faculty, staff, and student employees) and support staff (e.g. custodians); reviews the Handbook annually; and assists faculty members in establishing safety procedures for individual laboratories.
 Additional duties with regard to implementation of specific requirements are described throughout the Handbook.

 D. Responsibilities of Faculty

-Faculty are responsible for: (1) following the policies and procedures of this Safety Handbook in their laboratories; (2) acquiring information needed to recognize and control hazards in the laboratory; (3) selecting laboratory practices that reduce the risk of injury or chemical, biological, or radiation exposures; (4) informing staff, students or visitors under their supervision of the specific hazards and required safety procedures associated with the work being performed; (5) arranging for immediate response to injuries or other emergencies in areas under their supervision; (6) reporting any unsafe conditions which cannot be immediately remedied; (7) attending safety training; (8) informing employees under their supervision who use hazardous chemicals or frequent areas where hazardous chemicals are used that they must complete chemical safety training course provided by the Office of Environmental Health and Safety; (9) providing safety training for all radiation users in their laboratory; (10) providing required information to all staff and students under their supervision who are exposed to formaldehyde as described in Chapter V(m); (11) establishing guidelines for their laboratory which describe what laboratory procedures require their prior approval, and (12) providing health and safety information requested by Director of Environmental Health and Safety, Radiation Safety Officer, or Science Advisory Board.
+Faculty are responsible for: (1) following the policies and procedures of this Safety Handbook in their laboratories; (2) acquiring information needed to recognize and control hazards in the laboratory; (3) selecting laboratory practices that reduce the risk of injury or chemical, biological, or radiation exposures; (4) informing staff, students or visitors under their supervision of the specific hazards and required safety procedures associated with the work being performed; (5) arranging for immediate response to injuries or other emergencies in areas under their supervision; (6) reporting any unsafe conditions which cannot be immediately remedied; (7) attending safety training; (8) informing employees under their supervision who use hazardous chemicals or frequent areas where hazardous chemicals are used that they must complete chemical safety training course provided by the Office of Environmental Health, Safety & Sustainability; (9) providing lab specific safety training and safety training for all radiation users in their laboratory; (10) providing required information to all staff and students under their supervision who are exposed to formaldehyde as described in Chapter V(m); (11) establishing guidelines for their laboratory which describe what laboratory procedures require their prior approval, and (12) providing health and safety information requested by Director of Environmental Health, Safety & Sustainability, Radiation Safety Officer, or Science Advisory Board.

 E. Responsibilities of the Science Safety Committee

 The Science Safety Committee consists of a representative of each of the departments and programs covered by the Safety Handbook, the Director of Environmental Health and Safety, the Chemical Stockroom Manager, and the Associate Dean of Faculty for Science.
-The department or program chair designates a representative each year.
+The department or program chair designates a representative.
 The Associate Dean of Faculty for Science serves as Chair of the Committee.
-The Committee meets at least once a semester.

 The Science Safety Committee is responsible for (1) reviewing policies and procedures necessary to achieve the safety objectives of the Safety Handbook for all safety issues with the exception of radiation safety and animal use; (2) acting as a liaison with their respective departments and programs in the review and implementation of those policies and procedures; (3) reviewing accident reports submitted and (4) bringing to the Committee any safety concerns raised within their department or program.